biotorrents/announcement/index.md

 Sphinx is a full-text search engine for the major FOSS relational databases that also powers Craigslist.
 I installed it and used the `/etc/sphinxsearch/sphinx.conf` example in [Oppaitime's Git wiki](https://git.oppaiti.me/Oppaitime/Gazelle/wiki/Sphinx-Config).
 Note that Debian's Sphinx locations differ somewhat from Oppaitime's example.

-Then I copied and edited `/etc/sphinxsearch/example.sql` to index novel database rows.
-It was important to check the source `src1` and index `test1` names.

 I also had to prepare the Sphinx user's home folder `/var/run/sphinxsearch` and make an init script.
 I made `/etc/systemd/system/searchd` with the script below and made it executable.